danintel/sawtooth-faq/sawtooth.rst

 What is the difference between the Merkle Radix Trie and the blockchain?
 -----------------------------
 The blockchain itself just stores transactions, not state, so reading the data in the last block does not say much by itself.
-The radix trie is a different data structure that is used to do fast queries to the state.
+Data in the blockchain is also immutable and can never change (except by adding new blocks).
+The radix trie is a different data structure that is used to make fast queries to the state.
 The root of the Merkle Trie is a hash.
 One can easily identify if something changed when the root hash changes.
 The Merkle Trie addressing allows quick retrieval at an address and partial queries of address prefixes.

 Are 32-byte IDs within a transaction family large enough to avoid collisions?
 -------------------------------------